 We will provide you a copy of the Drug List.
-To get the most complete and current information about which drugs are covered, you can visit the plan's website (networkhealth.com) or call customer service (phone numbers are printed on the back cover of this booklet).
+To get the most complete and current information about which drugs are covered, you can visit our website at networkhealth.com/look-up-medications or call our member experience team (phone numbers are printed on the back cover of this booklet).